gamestrafe/thedivision2/source/_pages/patch-notes.md

 This page contains all the patch notes that were published since the release of the game.
 Newest patch notes are always at the top.

+## Patch from 2.
+May 2019

+* Fixed an issue where players could not interact with Henry Hayes.

+## Patch from 30.
+April 2019

+* We've released a small patch for the PC client that should improve the long loading times some players have been experiencing.

 ## Patch from 25.
 April 2019

-* We're applying a fix that should decrease the boot and loading times for the PC client, which appeared after the April 16th patch.
+* Fixed an issue affecting slow loading times on PC.

 ## Patch from 18.
 April 2019